Knowtie/UnityUtilities/GameDataIO/readme.md

 Data gets persisted in a binary format; which is very data efficient for storage and reading data.
 While no game data is impervious to tampering, data in a binary format is harder to manipulate by the casual gamer.

+Data persistance is very simple.
+It is provided in a List<> and serialized to a file.
+A file is desearlized into a List<>.

 # Persisting Data

+Before you can save/load data, you must construct a class.
+Only the properties of the class will be persisted and loaded.
+The system provides no method to update your data if you decide to change your class definition later on.

 The system provides two ways to initialize your data: